Skip to content

 }

 Admin components need a separate build entry point.
-Configure your bundler:
+The following bundler configuration builds both the server and admin entrypoints:

 tsdown.config.ts